International reactions to the 2016 United States presidential election: Algeria

-Algerian president Abdelaziz Bouteflika congratulated Trump, stressing the quality of friendship relations and cooperation between Algeria and the US.
+Algerian president Abdelaziz Bouteflika congratulated Trump, stressing the quality of friendship relations and cooperation between Algeria and the U.S..
 He issued a statement saying: "The American people, through the presidential election of November 8, 2016, has given you their votes to become their president."

 Egypt

 President Abdel Fattah el-Sisi congratulated Trump and said "Egypt is looking forward to seeing a new spirit brought to the presidential term of President Trump in terms of Egyptian-American relations, including more cooperation and coordination for the mutual benefit of the American and Egyptian people."
 The two had met during the opening of the seventy-first session of the United Nations General Assembly.
 A statement from his office read that he had personally congratulated Trump during a telephone call and that he was the first world leader to do so.
 "The U.S. president-elect Donald Trump expressed his utmost appreciation to the president, pointing out that his was the first international call he had received to congratulate him on winning the election."
 The result was also welcomed by many Egyptian members of Parliament.
 Later, el-Sisi stated that Trump's actions as US president would likely be different from his rhetoric prior to the election, saying "let's not jump into conclusions or worry".